opal/opal/README.md

 For docs, visit the website: [http://opalrb.org](http://opalrb.org).

-There is also a Google group at [https://groups.google.com/forum/#!forum/opalrb](https://groups.google.com/forum/#!forum/opalrb), or join the IRC channel on Freenode: `#opal`.
+There is also a [Google group for opal](https://groups.google.com/forum/#!forum/opalrb), or join the IRC channel on Freenode: `#opal`.

 ## Installation